 My husband and I started out as friends at college.
 We met and enjoyed spending time together which turned into taking walks together every night or hanging out whenever we had free time.
 I remember just trying to soak up everything about him, his hopes for the future, the things he liked and didn’t like, and what made him laugh.
 I went out of my way to help him study or to get him lunch if a class went long.

-15 years later and it’s easier for me to be annoyed when I need to go out of my way for him than to look at ways I can help as a labor of love.
+15 years later and it’s easier for me to be annoyed when I need to go out of my way for him.
 It’s selfishness.
 That doesn’t show love.
-And love doesn’t dishonor others.
+And, remember, love doesn’t dishonor others.